Krowemoh/ScarletDME/README.md

 ## Fork Specific Changelog

-This is a list of what I've done since forking.
+This is a list of what I've done since forking:

 ```
 31 JUL 2023 - Hardcoded the terminal type.